-The four steps of the Gram stain procedure are outlined in Table 3.3 and Figure 3.7.
-It is important to understand the purpose of every step as well as the color of cells after the application of each chemical reagent.
+The four steps of the Gram stain procedure are outlined in Table 1 and Figure 2.
+It is important to understand the purpose of every step as well as the color of cells after the application of each reagent (or chemical).

-Table 3.3.
+Table 1.
 Steps of the Gram stain.